A brief history of Knole

 The Sackvilles gradually withdrew into the heart of the house, leaving many rooms unused and treasures covered.
 This helps to explain the relative lack of modernisation at Knole (central heating was never installed in the showrooms, for example) and the survival of its collections.

-The long galleries and state bedrooms have been grand show spaces welcoming visitors to Knole for centuries.
-We know visitors have followed the same route as you do today for at least the last 200 years.
+Knole has been welcoming visitors to see its splendours and curiosities for centuries.
+We know that visitors have followed the same route as you do today for at least the last 400 years.

-When the National Trust acquired the house in 1946, the majority of the rooms were leased back to the Sackville family, with us retaining some of the most important and formal spaces.
+When the National Trust acquired the house in 1946, the majority of the rooms were leased back to the Sackville family, with the Trust retaining the more formal spaces.
+The 7th Baron Sackville and his family still live at Knole today in private apartments.